Why should you care about PowerPoint?

 Power User Free* Productivity solution for PowerPoint, Excel and Word with tons of useful features.
 Visit the website for details on the many features it offers. *They offer a free license for academic use or to non-profits.
 One notable feature that PowerUser offers is its “Library” with hundreds of slide templates, icons, and images for you to access right from within PowerPoint.
 I haven’t included it as part of my stack because many of the features overlap with other add-ins which I prefer to use.

 PowerPoint Labs Free PowerPoint Labs is a free and open-source PowerPoint productivity tool project based in the National University of Singapore with various features ranging from formatting to animations.
 Although this is a great add-in with a large set of features, it really shines in its ability to augment the native animation features in PowerPoint.
-Given that I don’t often use this functionality, and in the spirit of parsimony, I’ve decided not to include this add-in as part of my PowerPoint productivity stack for.
+Given that I don’t often use this functionality, and in the spirit of parsimony, I’ve decided not to include this add-in as part of my PowerPoint productivity stack.
 One key feature which I do find great is the added ability to double click on an object to open up the context menu.
 For a rundown of all the other features it offers, see the PowerPoint Labs official documentation.

 Database of Premium Add-Ins